-1916 Dillen Was Hugo School Director1 Hugo, Ore., Mar.
+Hugo's Early Settlers 1916 Dillen Was Hugo School Director Hugo, Ore., Mar.
 8. - School Director Chas.
-L. Dillen was instantly killed yesterday afternoon, and his son-in-law, George Barrett, was seriously injured in an auto collision with a southbound Southern Pacific freight train at a road crossing about two hundred yards north of the station at Hugo.
+L. Dillen was instantly killed yesterday afternoon, and his son-in-law, George Barrett, was seriously injured in an auto collision with a southbound Southern Pacific freight train at a road crossing about two hundred yards north of the station at Hugo (at location of the Southern Pacific Railroad's Hugo Section House (see photographs).
 The railroad at this point runs virtually north and south.
 Approaching the crossing from the west the front seat of the auto was occupied by Mr. Dillen and Mr. Barrett the latter acting as driver.
 In the rear seat until a few moments before the collision, were Mrs. Dillen and Mrs. Barrett.
-West of the track, and within thirty yards of it, the auto stopped, the ladies alighted and the car started ahead.
-The freight engine was then about 75 yards north of the crossing and was moving perhaps ten miles an hour.
+West of the track, and within thirty yards of it, the auto stopped, the ladies alighted and the car started